 Law Office of

-The best way to explain a hit and run might be to address the most common statement and questions our clients raise.
+The best way to explain a hit and run might be to address the most common statements and questions raised by criminal defendants.

 “… but I didn’t hit anything!”

 We recently represented a client charged with a misdemeanor CVC 20002a, hit and run with property damage, at Bellflower Courthouse in Los Angeles County who was merging on the freeway.
 Another driver claims to have had to aggressively changed lanes to avoid an accident with our client, and in so doing, hit another car, which hit another car, which hit yet another car.
 In all of this, our client’s car was never hit, sustained no damage, and did not even know there was an accident.
 However, a car followed him and tried shouting through an opened window at freeway speeds to tell our client to pull over, but he did not.
 To add to it, our client had a laundry list of prior traffic violations.

 It did not matter that there was no damage to our client’s car, nor that his car did not touch the other vehicles.
 It only mattered to the prosecution that there was an accident that involved our client and our client did not stop, and, considering that his driving history was consistent with behavior that causes accidents.